In the town of Enterprise, Alabama stands an unusual monument, a statue of a woman holding a pedestal high above her head and in it a Boll Weevil.

 During times of unprecedented change, it is more important than ever to look at what is working elsewhere, so that you can apply those lessons to your own situation.

-Create time in your diary to read the latest thinking, listen to podcasts and participate in online learning.
+Create time in your diary to read the latest thinking, listen to podcasts and participate in events.

 4. There is power in our community